enzobercasio/rosahcpworkshop/content/docs/lab_10_openshift_gitops.md

 ## Create an Amazon DynamoDB Instance

-1. From the OpenShift Console Administrator view click through HOME -> Operators -> Operator Hub, search for "openshift gitops" and click Install.
+1. From the OpenShift Console Administrator view click through HOME -> Operators -> Operator Hub, search for "Red Hat Openshift GitOps" and click Install.

 For the update channel select gitops-1.11.
 Leave all other defaults and click Install.